charlesvestal/extending-move/README.md

 - `install-on-move.sh` / `.command`: Content installation
 - `update-on-move.sh` / `.command`: Update with latest files
 - `restart-webserver.sh`: Restart the webserver
+- `record_demo_video.py`: Generate a short demo video of each tool using pyppeteer and ffmpeg

 ## How to Auto-start on Boot